startups · 18 Aug 2022

 MoSCoW matrix

-The MoSCoW matrix is a simple method of prioritizing MVP features that involve dividing them into four groups:
+The MoSCoW matrix is a simple method of prioritizing MVP features that involves dividing them into four groups:

 Feature priority matrix